Blog

 How Much Should I Feed My Cat?
 The Complete Portion Guide

 If you ask the average cat owner how much food they give their pet every day, the answer is usually a vague gesture.
-“A handful in the morning,” “I just fill the bowl when it’s empty,” or “Whatever it says on the back of the bag.”
+“A handful in the morning,” “I fill the bowl when it looks low,” or “Whatever it says on the bag.”

-This casual approach to feline nutrition has led to a massive, quiet crisis.
+This casual approach to feline nutrition has contributed to a quiet crisis.
 According to veterinary studies, over 60% of domestic cats in Western countries are clinically overweight or obese.
-Feline obesity is not just a cosmetic issue; it drastically reduces a cat’s lifespan and virtually guarantees the development of horrific secondary health problems, including type 2 diabetes, severe osteoarthritis, respiratory distress, and hepatic lipidosis (fatty liver disease).
+Feline obesity is not just a cosmetic issue — it reduces a cat’s lifespan and sharply increases the risk of serious health problems, including type 2 diabetes, osteoarthritis, respiratory difficulties, and hepatic lipidosis (fatty liver disease).

-Cats are small animals with incredibly slow metabolisms compared to dogs.
-A few extra kibbles every day, or one too many treats, adds up astonishingly fast.
-An extra kilogram on a cat is the equivalent of an extra 15 kilograms on an average human.
+Cats are small animals with slower metabolisms than dogs.
+A few extra kibbles every day, or one too many treats, adds up faster than most owners realize.
+An extra kilogram on a cat is roughly equivalent to an extra 15 kilograms on an average human.

-So, how much should you actually be feeding your cat?
-The real answer isn’t printed on the back of the cat food bag (which almost always overestimates).
-It requires a simple calculation based on your cat’s weight, age, and lifestyle.
+So how much should you actually be feeding your cat?
+The real answer is not printed on the back of the bag — which almost always overestimates portions.
+It requires a simple calculation based on your cat’s weight, age, and activity level.

 Step 1: Understand Your Cat’s Body Condition Score

-Before you can determine how much to feed, you must honestly assess whether your cat is currently underweight, target weight, or overweight.
-The scale doesn’t tell the whole story, because a healthy weight for a tiny Singapura is starvation for a massive Maine Coon.
+Before you can determine how much to feed, you need an honest assessment of whether your cat is underweight, at a target weight, or overweight.
+Scale weight alone doesn’t tell the whole story, because a healthy weight for a tiny Singapura is nowhere near enough for a large Maine Coon.

 Veterinarians use a 9-point Body Condition Score (BCS), where 1 is dangerously emaciated, 5 is ideal, and 9 is morbidly obese.

-• The Rib Test: Run your hands gently along your cat’s sides.
-At an ideal weight (BCS 5), you should be able to easily feel their ribs beneath a very thin layer of fat without having to press firmly.
-If you can’t feel the ribs at all, your cat is overweight.
-If the ribs are visibly protruding from across the room, they are underweight.
+- The Rib Test: Run your hands along your cat’s sides.
+At an ideal weight (BCS 5), you should be able to feel the ribs beneath a thin layer of fat without pressing hard.
+If you cannot feel the ribs at all, your cat is overweight.
+If the ribs are visible from across the room, they are underweight.

-• The Waistline: Look at your cat from directly above.
-They should have an “hourglass” figure—a distinct, visible narrowing behind the ribcage before the hips.
+- The Waistline: Look at your cat from directly above.
+There should be an “hourglass” shape — a visible narrowing behind the ribcage before the hips.

-• The Tummy Tuck: Look at your cat from the side.
+- The Tummy Tuck: Look at your cat from the side.
 The abdomen should tuck upward behind the ribs.
-If the belly hangs low and swings (beyond the normal loose skin of the “primordial pouch”), there is excess fat.
+If the belly hangs low and sways (beyond the normal loose skin of the primordial pouch), there is excess fat.

-If your cat is currently overweight, you must calculate their food based on their ideal, target weight, not their current heavy weight, to initiate safe weight loss.
+If your cat is overweight, calculate their food based on their ideal, target weight, not their current weight, to initiate safe weight loss.

 Step 2: The Caloric Calculation (RER)

 Veterinarians determine caloric needs using a formula called Resting Energy Requirement (RER).
-This calculates the absolute minimum number of calories a cat needs simply to exist—to breathe, digest, and keep their heart beating—in a thermoneutral environment while resting.
+This calculates the minimum number of calories a cat needs simply to exist — to breathe, digest food, and keep their heart beating — while resting in a temperate environment.

 The formula for RER is: RER = 70 x (body weight in kilograms) ^ 0.75